ConstructionOnline Blog

 2. Document Everything to Prevent Litigation

-With an easy-to-use project management tool like ConstructionOnline™, you can document everything including change orders, submittals, RFIs, contracts, proposals, and relevant files and photos so that you have a leg to stand on.
+🚀 CO Project Documentation Tools: With a centralized, integrated project documentation software like ConstructionOnline, you can document everything including change orders, submittals, RFIs, contracts, proposals, and relevant files and photos in one accessible location so that you have a leg to stand on.

 3. Be Professional, Yet Firm About the Client’s Unreasonable Demands

-It’s important for you to professionally yet firmly tell clients when their requests and demands are unrealistic, unreasonable, or will require more time and money, otherwise, they may try to keep pushing your boundaries to see how much you are willing to compromise.
+It’s important for you to professionally yet firmly tell clients when their requests and demands are unrealistic, unreasonable, or will require more time and money.
+Otherwise, they might keep pushing your boundaries to see how much you are willing to compromise.

-Once you consistently start to let clients walk all over you, your reputation becomes one of a contractor who easily bends to whatever the client wants – no matter how unreasonable the request may be, which can eventually lead to lost profits for your business.
+Once you consistently start to let clients walk all over you, your reputation becomes one of a contractor who easily bends to whatever the client wants – no matter how unreasonable the request may be.
+This can eventually lead to lost profits for your business.

 However, when you show clients that you are not willing to give into their unreasonable demands, like doing extra work for no extra cost, you make more money and your reputation becomes one of a contractor who values their time and work.